 Body peels, much like facial peels, rely on chemical exfoliation from ingredients like salicylic, trichloroacetic, lactic, and glycolic acids to improve skin tone and texture from neck to toe.
 Upon application, these acids break down the bonds between dead skin cells, effectively “peeling” away a layer of dead skin.

-“The face is the most common location for chemical peels, but the rest of the body endures similar damage over time,” Dr. Duane Dilworth of DTLA Dermatology in Los Angeles tells The Zoe Report.
+“The face is the most common location for chemical peels, but the rest of the body endures similar damage over time,” Dr. Duane Dilworth of DTLA Dermatology in Los Angeles tells TZR.
 “Chemical body peels are an effective procedure to help refresh and rejuvenate the skin.”
 Just think of them as full-body facials.

-The skin on your body doesn’t get nearly as much attention as the skin on your face — but that doesn’t mean it doesn’t need a little TLC from time to time.
-Body peels (which you can also book at a spa, if you’re not the do-it-yourself type) can help reduce body acne, wrinkles, and rough patches; or just make you feel significantly smoother and softer.
+Traditionally, most skin care products have been targeted for the face, but that trend is turning thanks to the rise of luxe body care brands like Soft Services, Néccessaire, and Kate McLeod.
+That means more options to treat the skin on the rest of your body.
+Body peels especially (which you can also book at a spa, if you’re not the do-it-yourself type) can help reduce body acne, wrinkles, and rough patches; or just make you feel significantly smoother and softer.

 “At home body peels are becoming popular for the same reason at home facial peels are popular,” Dr. Amy Taub of ADV Dermatology in Chicago says.
 “To enable exfoliation and renewal, and to make skin look smoother and more radiant.”
 In addition, these treatments can prevent ingrown hairs and prep the skin for an even application of self-tanner.
 So how does it work, exactly?